andyherbert/chaos-utils/Readme.markdown

     Usage: chaos2json (requires chaos.sna in working directory)

-Will create `gfx/` for ripped graphics, and `data/` for various lookup tables.
+Will create `chaos.json` in the working directory.

 # Contact